Skip to footer content

 • Use virtual methods when derived classes should have the option to override a default or provide additional behaviors.

 Abstract and virtual methods are powerful features in C# that enable you to write more maintainable and reusable code.
-By defining all the methods in a base class as abstract or virtual, you can dictate which methods must be overridden in derived classes and which methods can optionally be overridden to modify or extend the default behavior.
+By defining methods in a base class as abstract or virtual, you can dictate which methods must be overridden in derived classes and which methods can optionally be overridden to modify or extend the default behavior.

 Overriding Virtual Methods